 Latin America countries continue to be top scorers in environmental protection.
-Costa Rica scored exceedingly high in the Environmental Policy Index (EPI), the only developing country—and indeed one of only four countries in the world—to make it into the top “100-85” scorer category.
+Costa Rica scored exceedingly high in the Environmental Policy Index (EPI), the only developing country—and indeed one of only four countries in the world—to make it into the top “100-85″ scorer category.
 Chile also scored high, particularly in sustainable fishery and forestry.
-Argentina continues to impress with its environmental initiatives, particularly an innovative new law designed to protect its glaciers.
+Dominica is working on an impressive renewable energy policy, with plans to be carbon-negative by 2020.

 Another critical point we consider is the social welfare of each country’s citizens and visitors.
 Quantifying this is not a straightforward task.
 In order to gain the clearest picture of the situation, we combine well-respected resources with our own country research.

 UNICEF scores on child mortality rates are one indicator of social welfare.
-In this category, Lithuania and Latvia scored particularly high.
-To gauge issues such as access to safe drinking water, sustainable water management, responsible sanitation practices, and agricultural management, we considered the 2009 Human Development Report, compiled by the UN Development Program (UNDP).
-Barbados was the highest ranked Ethical Destination country on the index this year, followed by Chile.
+In this category, Serbia and Latvia scored particularly high.
+To gauge issues such as access to safe drinking water, sustainable water management, responsible sanitation practices, and agricultural management, we considered the 2011 Human Development Report, compiled by the UN Development Program (UNDP).
+The Bahamas were the highest ranked Ethical Destination country on the index this year, followed by Chile.
 Mauritius received its highest score to date—placing it far above the regional average, significantly above the world average, and nearly in the category of ‘high human development’.
 Argentina received the rating of ‘very high human development’ and continues to rise in rank annually.
 Costa Rica adopted a groundbreaking gender equality policy, allowing women more social protection, economic autonomy and political participation.
 Dominica signed an important UN statement defending LGBTQ rights this year—the only Eastern Caribbean country to do so.
 In Palau, education is free and mandatory through grade twelve, with support services available for those who do not graduate.

 The Millennium Challenge Corporation also offers information on such aspects of social welfare as immunization rates, girls’ access to primary education, and health expenditure.
 That none of the MCC partner countries—typically some of the poorest in the world—actually made it on to the Ethical Destinations list this year points to a deep connection between economic and social health.